Obituary of Deacon James E. Ayrer, Jr.

 He was very active in his church, Corpus Christi.
 He sang in the church choir, served as Chairman of the Men's Club, was a lector at Mass, and was finally called to the Diaconate being ordained in 1992.
 His special ministries were serving the sick at the hospital and helping people return to the sacraments by validating their marriages and by helping them obtain annulments.
 Above all, he loved to preach.

 Liturgy of Christian Burial will be celebrated Saturday, February 15, 11am at the Corpus Christi R.C.
 Church, 11 South Sunset Road, Willingboro, NJ.
 Relatives and friends may call Saturday Morning 9am – 11am at the church.
 Interment : Lakeview Memorial Park, Cinnaminson,NJ.
-In Lieu of flowers: donations are requested to Corpus Christi Church, 63 Sylvan Lane,Willingboro,NJ,08046 in his memory.To plant a tree in memory of Deacon James Ayrer, Jr., please visit Tribute Store
+In Lieu of flowers: donations are requested to Corpus Christi Church, 63 Sylvan Lane,Willingboro,NJ,08046 in his memory.To send flowers to the family or plant a tree in memory of Deacon James Ayrer, Jr., please visit Tribute Store